ngs-doo/revenj/typescript-react/README.md

 ### <a id="localize"></a> `localize`

 An optional function of the type `(message: string) => string`.
 It will be invoked, if specified, to process strings.
 The implementation is entirely up the function, and it may use some special token to identify what to localize.

-:warning: The API is currently not invoked everywhere in the framework, and full support will be added in the future
+For DSL, localization will be invoked for presenter titles, group titles, grid cell column titles, and field labels, **iff** the string starts with a prefix `i18n:`.
+Everything after `:` will be considered to be the identifier and will be passed to your `localize` implementation.

+For example, if your field label is `i18n:global.username`, your localize function will be called with `'global.username'`, and will be expected to resolve a label for it.

+If this function is not defined, all labels will be left unprocessed, and will merely return the original string.

 ### <a id="loading-component"></a> `LoadingComponent`